Bucky Irving: Professional career

-2024 Season
+2024 season

 Irving was selected in the fourth round with the 125th overall pick by the Tampa Bay Buccaneers during the 2024 NFL draft.

 After beginning the season as the No. 2 back to Rachaad White, Irving's role increased as the season progressed.
 In Week 6 against the New Orleans Saints, he had 105 scrimmage yards and a touchdown in the 51–27 win.
 In week 12, against the New York Giants, he had 152 scrimmage yards in the 30–7 win.
 In Week 13, he ran for 153 yards and one touchdown, along with three catches for 33 yards in a 26–23 win over the Carolina Panthers, earning NFC Offensive Player of the Week.
 In Week 15 against the Chargers, he had 15 carries for 117 rushing yards in the 40–17 win.
 In Week 17 against the Panthers, he had 190 scrimmage yards in the 48–14 win.
 He finished his rookie season with 207 carries for 1,122 rushing yards and eight rushing touchdowns to go with 47 receptions for 392 receiving yards.
 Irving was the first Buccaneers rookie to rush for at least 1,000 yards since Doug Martin in the 2012 season.
 In the Buccaneers NFC Wild Card game against the Washington Commanders, Irving rushed for 77 yards and scored a touchdown, setting a franchise record for most rushing yards in a single playoff game by a rookie.

 On January 21, 2025, Irving was named to the 2024 PFWA NFL All-Rookie Team.

-2025 Season
+2025 season

-Irving began his sophomore season with a 23-20 win against the Atlanta Falcons in Week 1, carrying the ball 14 times for only 37 yards but recording a 9-yard TD catch.
+Irving began his sophomore season with a 23–20 win against the Atlanta Falcons in Week 1, carrying the ball 14 times for only 37 yards but recording a 9-yard TD catch.
 By Week 4, Irving had 237 yards on 71 carries along with two receiving touchdowns.
 He was scratched from play in Week 5 with both ankle and shoulder injuries.
-Irving has remained out of the lineup since Week 5.
+Irving remained out of the lineup until returning to play Week 13 against the Arizona Cardinals.
+Irving had 17 carries for 61 yards and a touchdown in his return.